denten-books/plain-text/3-format.md

-The short history of DMCA "anti-circumvention" provisions is already littered with ambiguous case law, which the Electronic Frontiers Foundation believes to have the effect of "stifling a wide range of legitimate activities," "chilling free expression and academic research," "jeopardizing fair use," and "impeding innovation. [@von_lohmann_unintended_2010]" Several incidents relate to the practice of interpretation directly.
+The short history of DMCA "anti-circumvention" provisions is already littered with ambiguous case law, which the Electronic Frontiers Foundation believes to have the effect of "stifl[ing] a wide array of legitimate activities," "chilling free expression and scientific research," "jeopardiz[ing] fair use," and "imped[ing] competition and innovation" [@von_lohmann_unintended_2010].
+Several incidents relate to the practice of interpretation directly.
 In one case, a security researcher exploring the activity of censorship filters on public library computers was forced to seek DMCA exemption from the Librarian of Congress [@fry_circumventing_2009].
 In another, a Russian programmer speaking at a security conference was jailed and detained for several months for developing software that converts Adobe electronic book files into the PDF format, in a process that could potentially remove embedded digital rights management protections [@ferullo_major_2004; @mueller_reinventing_2004;
 @postigo_information_2010].
 Finally, in 2005, the Agfa Monotype Corporation took Adobe Systems to court in a dispute over its Acrobat "Free Text" tool, which allowed users to "change text annotations using Plaintiff's TrueType